jsf116/Test-Expander/Readme.md

 However, even ignoring the test code inflation, this might be (in fact - is) necessary in many tests belonging to one and the same module, so that a possibility to outsource the definition of test environment provided by **Test::Expander** makes tests smaller, more maintainable, and much more reliable.
-- Last but not least.
-I stole the idea of subtest selection from [Test::Builder::SubtestSelection](https://metacpan.org/pod/Test::Builder::SubtestSelection).
+- I stole the idea of subtest selection from [Test::Builder::SubtestSelection](https://metacpan.org/pod/Test::Builder::SubtestSelection).
 That's why the subtest selection supported by **Test::Expander** is partially compatible with the implementation provided by [Test::Builder::SubtestSelection](https://metacpan.org/pod/Test::Builder::SubtestSelection).
 The term "partially" means that the option `--subtest` can only be applied to selection by name not by number.

     In general the subtest selection allows the execution of required subtests identified by their names and / or by their numbers before test running.
     At the command-line [prove](https://metacpan.org/pod/prove) runs your test script and the subtest selection is based on the values given to the options `--subtest_name` (alias `--subtest` - in the [Test::Builder::SubtestSelection](https://metacpan.org/pod/Test::Builder::SubtestSelection) style) and